(I may earn a small commission from the products mentioned in this post.)

-My medical team told me it was common to feel constipated after surgery stool softeners while I was in the hospital.
+My medical team told me it was common to feel constipated after surgery I was given stool softeners while I was in the hospital.
 They advised me to have some on hand at home too (read my article about necessary meds after surgery).

-Once home I took them as directed on the container.
+Once home I took the stool softners as directed on the container.
 When the home physical therapist made her first visit day 2 after surgery she also asked if I had had a bowel movement.

 Again the answer was “no”.
 She encouraged me to take the stool softeners and to try hard to have a bowel movement as soon as possible.

 My first two meals were liquid and I had not eaten very much solid food since the surgery.
 The pain medication (Percocet for me) made me constipated as well.